brooklynrail/brooklynrail-platform/content/events/2023/06/summer-screening-series-highlights-from-the-artist-profile-archive.md

 ---
 title: Summer Screening Series | Highlights from The Artist Profile Archive
 deck: Featuring Charles Gaines and Gary Simmons
-summary: Join us for a virtual double feature from The Artist Profile Archive of interviews with Charles Gaines and Gary Simmons.
+summary: Join us in watching two interviews from The Artist Profile Archive with Charles Gaines and Gary Simmons.
+Register to receive 24-hour access links and passwords to the films.
 date: 2023-07-21T00:00:00-0500
 end_date: 2023-07-21T23:59:00-0500
 series: 859